Photographs belong to the photographers who allow use for FNPS purposes only. Please contact the photographer for all other uses.

 |Soil or other substrate:||Sand|

-Fruits are eaten by birds.
+Fruits are eaten by birds and small mammals.

 Bees pollinate flowers.